 Avi is an NSF fellow and graduate student in Molecular and Cell Biology.
 He is interested in systems biology and microbial ecology and works on understanding the evolution, physiology and engineering of carbon dioxide concentrating mechanisms.

-Rachel is an NSF fellow and graduate student in Molecular and Cell Biology.
-She is interested in the cell biology of bacterial photosynthesis.
+Tom is an NSF fellow and graduate student in Molecular & Cell Biology.
+He is interested in the structures of proteins associated with the CO2 Concentrating Mechanism.
+Tom is jointly advised with Karen Davies.

 Rob is a graduate student in Molecular and Cell Biology.
 Coming from Kunkletown, Pennsylvania, Rob majored in biochemistry at Ithaca College.
 In the Savage lab, Rob studies the structure and physiological importance of bacterial nanocompartments.